TimTree/games-by-tim/content/projects/wheel-of-fortune-for-powerpoint.md

 whats_new_url: "/blog/wheel-of-fortune-for-powerpoint-v5.2.1-letter-selector-hotfix/"

 ---
-Wheel of Fortune for PowerPoint lets you host your own Wheel of Fortune games with your own puzzles.
+Wheel of Fortune for PowerPoint is a template that lets you host your own Wheel of Fortune games with your own puzzles.
 It's great for your next party, class activity, social gathering, or video chat!

 * **Create limitless puzzles** with the built-in editor.
 * **Invite 2-4 contestants/teams.**